The Lowdown on Sleep Hygiene: Everything You Need to Know For Better Sleep

 People often think that a good sleeping posture is whatever they are comfortable with, but that's not the case!
 Poor sleeping posture will result in pain once you get up.
 If you have been wondering how to get rid of neck pain from sleeping, changing your position is the first step.

 What you should do is to begin with sleeping with a pillow the right way.
 But how many pillows should you sleep with?
 It depends.
 There should only be one even-sized pillow under your head, and maybe one under your knees or feet, which is optional.
 As long as your head and neck are fully supported by the pillow, then it will get rid of the pain.

 Also, I recommend that you either sleep on your back or side, but never on your stomach, as this restricts your breathing.
 Make sure to properly align your neck with your pillow before sleeping, as this affects both your neck and back, the common victims of pain after waking up.
 You may want to consider getting special pillows or mattresses to help comfort your body and avoid any pain while sleeping.

-Special Sleeping Tips
+Bonus: Special Sleeping Tips